LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/dom-and-events/event-listeners.rst

 Using inline event handling is a good way to get started handling events.
 A second way to handle events uses the DOM objects and methods.
 Remember the DOM is an object representation of the entire web page.
-The DOM will allow us to use only JavaScript to configure our event handlers.
-The event handling declaration and code will no longer in the HTML element attirbue, but will intead be in a``<script>`` or external JavaScript file.
+The DOM allows us to use only JavaScript to configure our event handlers.
+The event handling declaration will no longer be in the HTML element attirbue, but will instead be in a ``<script>`` or external JavaScript file.

 Add Event Handlers in JavaScript